yeslogic/prince-docs/docs/js-support.md

 \* objects, methods and properties marked with an asterisk and a darker background color shade are Prince extensions.

+Objects, methods and properties <span class="dep">with a line-through</span> are deprecated, support might be removed in a future Prince version.

 <a href="#" id="toggle-js" onclick="javascript:toggleAllDetails('js'); return false;">Toggle (open/close) all properties</a>

 <div class="js-overview level" id="js-support-table"></div>